GDS-Education-Community-of-Practice/gds-education-community-of-practice.github.io/_pages/webinars.md

 #### September 14, 2022, 12:00 pm

+The webinar took place on Wednesday, September 14, at 12:00 pm.
+The [panelists](#14-september-panelists) were [Jamie Antonelli](https://www.linkedin.com/in/jamie-antonelli) from Blue Cross Blue Shield, [Tony Chu](https://www.linkedin.com/in/toekneechew/) from ECS, [Nima Dehmamy](https://www.linkedin.com/in/nima-dehmamy-57770a4a/) from IBM Research, and [Jennifer Hobbs](https://scholar.google.com/citations?user=zeWhseAAAAAJ) from Intelinair.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/HQHMicer4XQ" title="Webinar recording" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The [panelists](#14-september-panelists) will talk about their experience as data scientists in private industry and discuss how the physics education prepared them for their careers.
-The discussion will also highlight  skills and knowledge undergraduate physics majors need for data science careers."
+The [panelists](#14-september-panelists) talked about their experience as data scientists in private industry and discussed how the physics education prepared them for their careers.
+The discussion also highlighted skills and knowledge undergraduate physics majors need for data science careers.

-The webinar will take place on Wednesday, Sep 14th, at 12:00 pm.
-The panelists are [Jamie Antonelli](https://www.linkedin.com/in/jamie-antonelli) from Blue Cross Blue Shield, [Tony Chu](https://www.linkedin.com/in/toekneechew/) from ECS, [Nima Dehmamy](https://www.linkedin.com/in/nima-dehmamy-57770a4a/) from IBM Research, and [Jennifer Hobbs](https://scholar.google.com/citations?user=zeWhseAAAAAJ) from Intelinair.

 <div class="row"><a name="14-september-panelists"></a>